DigiBP/25DIGIBP1/Readme - Appendix/Classification Guardrails.md

 # SVK Feedback Classification Guide

-This document outlines the classification criteria for feedback received by SVK.
-It defines how to categorize feedback based on type, impact scope, urgency, implementability, and appropriate ownership.
-Use these guidelines to ensure consistent handling and timely resolution of feedback.
+This document outlines the classification criteria for feedback.
+It defines how to categorize feedback.

 ---